-design studio The Design Studio at Monitor is a graphic design firm based in Cambridge, Massachusetts with a speciality in information design.
-Since 1998, the designers have worked closely with clients to underwww.mim.monitor.com www.monitor.com
+The Design Studio at Monitor is a graphic design firm based in Cambridge, Massachusetts with a speciality in information design.
+Since 1998, the designers have worked closely with clients to understand their message and content in order to provide smart and creative visual solutions.
+Please visit www.designstudioatmonitor.com for more information and project samples.